See for yourself what makes footy the fastest, most skillful game on grass.

 How do players move the ball?

 There are two primary ways to move the ball – kicking or handpassing.
-Players may not throw the ball and must bounce the ball or pass it to a teammate within 15 meters.
+Players may run with the ball, but cannot throw it.
+They must bounce the ball or pass it to a teammate before running more than 15 meters.
 Unlike rugby, players may move the ball in any direction.

 How do you read the scoreboard?

 The scoreboard is laid out to display goals (6 points), behinds (1 point), and total score for each team.
 A typical score may be displayed as